ofurtumi/ferdalag/android/README.md

 pushes queued bundles whenever the phone has connectivity and retries with backoff when it doesn't.
 Losing signal just means the queue grows.

+## Prerequisites & status

+- Android Studio Ladybug (2024.2) or newer — AGP 8.7.3 requires it.
+The
+  bundled JDK is fine (needs 17+).
+Gradle 8.11.1 downloads via the wrapper;
+  SDK 35 installs on first sync.
+- Runs on any device/emulator with Android 8.0+ (minSdk 26).
+- **Heads up:** this scaffold was written on a machine without an Android SDK, so it has never been compiled.
+The APIs used are boring and stable, but budget a few minutes for small fixes on the first sync/build.

 ## Setup

 1. Open the `android/` folder in Android Studio (it will download the Gradle